panosstav/NavalEngineering/CodesUsingFORTRAN/README.md

 ## Usage

 Each ".f95" script or function comes with detailed comments explaining its purpose, input arguments, and output.
-To use a particular script or function, simply download the corresponding file and run it in FTN95.
+To use a particular script or function, simply download the corresponding file and run it in Silverfrost FTN95.
 Adjust the input parameters as needed for your specific problem.